valencik/mastersAPSC/documents/thesis/thesis.md

 All efforts have been taken to ensure the research procedures can very easily be extended and repeated on new NSR data.

 ## Data Preparation
+%- TODO get reference for JSON format
 Before the data can be imported into MongoDB it must be parsed into a JSON format.
 The NSR data is provided in a custom EXCHANGE format. @winchell2007nuclear
 %- TODO add figure reference
-An example of the raw data for a single paper can be seen in figure !!!
+An example of the raw data for a single paper can be seen in Snippet @rawNSRentry.
 A series of simple search and replace commands using regular expressions can be applied to transform the data into a different structure more compatible with our database.
 In particular, this work uses a series of simple perl[^why-perl] scripts to apply the regular expression transformations.
 The result a valid JavaScript Object Notation, or JSON, structure for each NSR entry.